 Communicate with your partner

 Don't leave your partner out of the wedding planning conversation.
-Communication is key.
+Remember, communication is key.
 They might not care about floral arrangements; however, the two of you should be open and honest about the expected contributions.

 Determine who is paying for what